-In Soviet Ukraine, On April 26, 1986, the fourth reactor at the Chernobyl nuclear power plant exploded and the result was catastrophic.
-Even though the explosion was on Soviet territory, the regime ignored it.
-Within days, the radioactive plume triggered Sweden’s radiation alarm, which forced the State to finally acknowledge the incident.
+In Soviet Ukraine, on April 26, 1986, the fourth reactor at the Chernobyl nuclear power plant exploded and the result was catastrophic.
+Even though the explosion was on Soviet territory, the regime did not publicly acknowledge it.
+Within days, the radioactive plume triggered Sweden’s radiation alarm, which forced the State to finally admit that there had been an incident.
 Even then, the regime denied the disaster until Sweden threatened they would file an official alert with the International Atomic Energy Authority.

 Although the rest of the Soviet Union’s founding leader remains embalmed and on display in the mausoleum in the Red Square, his brain does not.
 Lenin’s brain lives in the Moscow Brain Institute, a government department that remains open today.
 The institute was established because scientists thought that the study of Lenin’s noggin would reveal his genius.
 However, the study of Lenin’s brain revealed that it is just a fairly standard brain.
-The institution has also studied and preserved the insides of several other people of note, such as Stalin, poet Vladimir Mayakovsky and scientist Andrei Sakharov.
+The institution has also studied and preserved the insides of several other people of note, such as Stalin, poet Vladimir Mayakovsky and filmmaker Sergei Eisenstein.

 The secret tunnels and bunkers that remain in Russia today serve as memorials to the paranoia of the Soviet times.
 In Moscow, underground tunnels led from the Kremlin to secret train stations in case of the need to flee.
 Stalin even had plans drawn up to create a secret, truncated metro service below the existing system.
 In the Volga port town of Samara, a bunker was found after the Soviet Union collapsed, despite being built in 1942.
 It can hold up to 115 people for up to five days before air supply runs out.

-In the 50s and 60s the Soviet Union and the USA were in a race to see which nation could drill the deepest hole into the earth’s crust.
+In the ’50s and ’60s the Soviet Union and the USA were in a race to see which nation could drill the deepest hole into the earth’s crust.
 By 1994, the Soviet Union dug the Kola Superdeep Borehole, and at the time, it was the deepest hole in the world.
-Located in the Murmansk region in the Kola Peninsula, the hole penetrates 12 kilometres (7.5 miles) of the Earth’s 30-odd kilometre (18.6 mile) crust.
+Located in the Murmansk region in the Kola Peninsula, the hole penetrates 12km (7.5mi) of the Earth’s 30km-odd (18.6mi) crust.
 The process unearthed evidence of biological activity in the Earth that was more than two billion years old.

 During the Cold War, secret and double agents were involved in covert operations.
 On both the American and Soviet side, spies would go undercover as citizens of the other country.
 However, there was one way for sure the KGB could tell a Soviet citizen from an American spy: all Soviet passports were stapled with soviet staples.
 Made from poor quality metal, the staples would immediately begin to rust.
 Fake passports, made with good quality American metal didn’t have rusty staples and were easily identified as fake.

-As the German forces bore down on the USSR during WWII, the Siege of Leningrad and the famine it triggered consumed St. Petersburg.
+As the German forces bore down on the USSR during World War II (WWII), the Siege of Leningrad and the famine it triggered consumed St Petersburg.
 Amidst the chaos, a team of botanists, who were cultivating the largest collection of seeds at the time, locked themselves and their seeds away, protecting them from the German military and the starving masses.

 The Siege of Leningrad claimed around 632,000 lives.
 People were driven to extremes by hunger.
 Desperate people ate pets, and records say some resorted to cannibalism.
-Yet one by one, the people protecting these seeds, chose to starve than to eat what they saw to be the future of the Soviet Union.
+Yet one by one, the people protecting these seeds chose to starve rather than eat what they saw to be the future of the Soviet Union.

 Early internet providers emerged towards the late 1980s and the early 1990s.
 Given that the Soviet Union officially collapsed in 1991, it technically made it into the digital world, and it has a domain name to prove it.
 While .su only lasted officially for around 15 months, cybercriminals extended the lifespan of the domain name for much longer, as it was a popular domain choice for online crime.

-Before Peter Jackson made his adaptation of Tolkien’s 1937 classic, the Soviet Union made its own.
-Made in 1985, the film is called the Fabulous Journey of Mr. Bilbo Baggins, The Hobbit.
+Before Peter Jackson made his adaptation of J. R. R. Tolkien’s 1937 classic, the Soviet Union made its own.
+Created in 1985, the film is called the Fabulous Journey of Mr. Bilbo Baggins, The Hobbit.
 Apparently, many of the actors came from the Leningrad State Ballet and Opera Theatre.
-You can watch it on Youtube.